 These differences are non-exhaustive in nature.

-According to few critics, there exist few limitations of Index-Linked Bonds.
-Irrespective of this, it is one of the most trusted investment instrument which gives real interest rates to the investors.
-The advantages have far outweighed the criticisms and Indexed-Linked Bonds plays a very important role in the economy.
+According to a few critics, there exist a few limitations of Index-Linked Bonds.
+Irrespective of this, it is one of the most trusted investment instruments which gives real interest rates to the investors.
+The advantages have far outweighed the criticisms, and Indexed-Linked Bonds play a very important role in the economy.
 It helps in keeping the functioning of the Capital Market and Money Market in line.
 Indexed-Linked Bonds save the citizens of the country from the inflation effect and help their investment grow.